dmulligan/dmulligan.github.io/_posts/2013-06-27-Moving-to-a-new-computer.md

+---
+layout: post
-Moving to a new computer
+title: Moving to a new computer
+---

 Firefox: History
 ----------------